webplatform/docs/tutorials/css-regions/index.md

 To achieve the combined effect shown above, the region itself can specify its own styles.
-This CSS applies a different design to the 'intro' element regardless of whether its [[css/properties/flow-from|'''flow-from''']] specifies that it behaves as a region:
+This CSS applies a different design to the ''intro'' element regardless of whether its [[css/properties/flow-from|'''flow-from''']] specifies that it behaves as a region: